SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-Here are two notable events that occur in the USA on January 7:
+Here are some events that have happened in the USA on January 7:

-- **National John Day** - A celebration honoring John the Baptist Day, held on January 7 each year.

-- **Fashion Schools day** - An initiative recognizing various fashion schools and their influence on the fashion industry.

-Is there anything specific you'd like more information on?
+- **1789**: The first U.S. presidential election is held, marking the beginning of the democratic process in the United States.
+- **1943**: President Franklin D. Roosevelt dedicates the Jefferson Memorial, honoring Thomas Jefferson.
+- **1985**: The famous American band *The Eagles* reformed and returned to the stage at the Apollo Theatre in New York City.
+- **2015**:
 ### Positive Qoute
 ------
-"Every day is a new beginning. 🌅 Embrace the possibilities and let your light shine! ✨🌟"
+"Believe in yourself and all that you are! ✨💪 You are capable of amazing things! 🌟🌈"